 How do I get my child into STEM?

 The earlier your child can get into STEM education, the better.
-There are after school programs for elementary, middle school, and high school kids.
+There are afterschool programs for coding in elementary school, middle school, and high school.
 Online education is an easy and convenient way to get started.
 Good programs make learning fun and help kids build skills that apply broadly.
 For example, CodeWizardsHQ coding classes for elementary students start with the fundamentals of the Scratch programming language.
 Scratch is a visual language that involves dragging little blocks of code around the screen and connecting them, but the concepts it uses apply to all languages.